Appearance

 Automatic Safety Pause

-The automatic safety pause is a per-account safety mechanism that automatically halts trade execution when too many errors occur in quick succession.
-This prevents TTMT from repeatedly hammering a failing broker, which would waste margin on rejected orders and risk unpredictable behavior.
+The automatic safety pause is a per-account mechanism that halts trade execution when too many errors occur in quick succession.
+This stops TTMT from repeatedly hammering a failing broker, which would waste margin on rejected orders and risk unpredictable behavior.

 How It Works